Sign In Forgot Password

 We are taught, “Do not stand idly by while your neighbor bleeds.”
 We live in a global world, with many “neighbors” in many places.
 As we do here against decisions of our own government that undermine our democracy and challenge human rights, we challenge the decisions of the Israeli government when they contravene these principles.

-We also hope you all read a previous month’s Kol Shalom which featured articles by Rabbi Shawn, Gene Bishop (z"l), and Carol Towarnicky, and the progressive resource page we put together on page 7 of that issue and study from Kaplan and Recon movement’s spiritual Zionism for additional perspectives.
+We also hope you all read a previous month’s Kol Shalom which featured articles by Rabbi Shawn, Gene Bishop (z"l), and Carol Towarnicky, and the progressive resource page we put together on page 7 of that issue and study from Kaplan and Reconstructing Judaism movement’s spiritual Zionism for additional perspectives.

 Statements from the Reconstructionist Movement and Progressive Jewish Organizations

-Mishkan Shalom, for the second year, is one of the sponsoring Reconstructionist congregations in the new series: Reconstructionists Expanding Our Conversation About Israel/Palestine.
+Mishkan Shalom, for the third year, is one of the sponsoring Reconstructionist congregations in the series: Reconstructionists Expanding Our Conversation About Israel/Palestine.
+Dates, times, and speaker bios coming soon.

 The national organizing committee (Rabbi Laurie Zimmerman, Rabbi Brian Walt, Diana Ralph, Sue Lanser, Marcy Boroff, and Joel Beinin) has made the following commitment: “We will be guided by the values of justice and the dignity and equal worth of all human life, we seek to promote discussion of the histories and current conditions of Israel/Palestine that challenge the boundaries of current Reconstructionist approaches to Israel/Palestine and re-examine customary assumptions about the role of Israel in diaspora Jewish life.
 We oppose Israel’s domination of the Palestinian people in all its forms and hope to deepen our relations with Jews and Palestinians seeking a future of justice and equality in Israel/Palestine.
 We welcome those who consider themselves Zionists, non-Zionists, and anti-Zionists, and those unsure about how they define themselves even as we explore the meanings of those terms.”